Ab initio study of strain-driven vacancy clustering in aluminum: Abstract

 \section{Abstract}

-We present a first principles investigation of vacancy clustering in aluminum.
+We present a first principles investigation of strain-driven vacancy clustering in aluminum.
 Specifically, we perform Kohn-Sham density functional theory calculations to study the influence of hydrostatic strains on clustering in tri-, quad-, and heptavacancies.
-We find that compressive strains are a key driving force for vacancy aggregation, particularly on the experimentally observed (111) plane.
-Notably, we find that the heptavacancy forms a prismatic dislocation loop on the (111) plane for hydrostatic compressive strains exceeding 5\%, highlighting the critical role of such strains in prismatic dislocation loop nucleation in aluminum.
+We find that compressive strains are a key driving force for vacancy aggregation, particularly for collapse of clusters on the (111) plane, consistent with prior experimental observations of vacancy clusters on this plane.
+Notably, we find that the heptavacancy on the (111) plane collapses to form a prismatic dislocation loop for hydrostatic compressive strains exceeding 5\%, highlighting the critical role of such strains in prismatic dislocation loop nucleation in aluminum.